Chiyoōtori Yūki

 Chiyoōtori Yūki (千代鳳 祐樹) is a Japanese former professional sumo wrestler from Shibushi, Kagoshima.
-Making his professional debut in 2008, he reached the komusubi rank in 2014.
+He made his professional debut in 2008, he reached the komusubi rank in 2014.
 He is the younger brother of fellow professional sumo wrestler Chiyomaru.
 He retired in 2021 to become an elder of the Japan Sumo Association.
 He is a member of Kokonoe stable.

 Early life and sumo background

 As a youngster and student, Kinoshita was active in swimming and also judo, in which he has a black belt.
 However, he also participated in sumo less regularly, and in his sixth year of primary school he reached the best sixteen in a national children's amateur sumo tournament.
 He had visited a Kokonoe stable event in Kyūshū in his primary school years, and his older brother Chiyomaru was already a wrestler with the stable, so upon his graduation from middle school an invitation was arranged through intermediaries and he joined his brother as a member of this stable.